open-eid/CDOC2/cdoc2-system-docs/docs/02_protocol_and_cryptography_spec/ch03_container_format.md

 @endyaml
 ```

-The recipient is described using the structure ``Recipient``.
+The Recipient is described using the structure ``Recipient``.
 The format of the structure allows for quick and unambiguous decisions on whether the reader can decrypt the payload using the specific instance of ``Recipient``.

 ```c
     Recipient = {